-Please note that many legal services providers are currently limiting services due to COVID-19.
-Most physical offices are closed to the public, but some are still seeking volunteers to provide remote services.
+Please note that some legal services providers have limited in-person services due to COVID-19, but some are still seeking volunteers to provide remote services.
 Please contact them for more information.

 Many MLSC grantees welcome the assistance of volunteer attorneys, paralegals and others as they provide legal services across the state.
 Some grantees also have reduced fee opportunities for attorneys.

 Judicare Family Law Project – Paid Opportunities for Attorneys